apache/inlong-website/docs/data_node/load_node/elasticsearch.md

 </dependency>
 ```

-### How to create an Elasticsearch Load Node
+## How to create an Elasticsearch Load Node

+### Usage for SQL API

-The example below shows how to create an Elasticsearch Load Node:
+The example below shows how to create an Elasticsearch Load Node with `Flink SQL` :

 ```sql
 CREATE TABLE myUserTable (